ustaxcourt/ef-cms/docsify/frontend.md

 # Frontend

 The frontend user interfaces are major parts of our Dawson system.
-They are implemented using React, we use USWDS for the styling, Cerebral for our state management, and terraform to get it all deployed to AWS.
-Since every React application is built and structure differently, this part of the docs is written to help give an overview of our frontend structure and insight into some design decisions.
+They are implemented using React, using USWDS for styling, Cerebral for state management, and Terraform to get it all deployed to AWS.
+Since every React application is built and structured differently, this part of the documentation is written to help give an overview of our frontend structure and insight into some design decisions.

 ## Project Structure